fullstorydev/grpcurl/README.md

 ### Describing Elements
-The "describe" verb will print the type of any symbol that the server knows about or that is found in a given protoset file and also print the full descriptor for the symbol, in JSON.
+The "describe" verb will print the type of any symbol that the server knows about or that is found in a given protoset file.
+It also prints a description of that symbol, in the form of snippets of proto source.
+It won't necessarily be the original source that defined the element, but it will be equivalent.

 ```shell
 # Server supports reflection
 grpcurl localhost:8787 describe my.custom.server.Service.MethodOne